-In addition to the profound and global impact of the pandemic on people's social, economic, and political lives, Covid-19 has also affected individuals both emotionally and psychologically (Miller, 2020).
-Teachers, learners, and parents/guardians, plunged into an unfamiliar situation with much uncertainty about the future, were faced with, and in some cases continue to experience, a great deal of stress and anxiety.

-Wellbeing dominated discourse in media circles during the pandemic, and the importance of looking after one's mental and emotional health as well as their physical fitness was reiterated.
-For school leaders, teachers, pupils and parents, the importance of prioritising wellbeing is essential, and guidance issued to schools from the Department of Education served to underline the importance of focusing on Social, Personal and Health Education (SPHE) and Physical Education (PE).
+In addition to the profound and global impact of the pandemic on people's social, economic, and political lives, COVID-19 has also affected individuals both emotionally and psychologically (Miller, 2020).
+Teachers, students, and parents/guardians, plunged into an unfamiliar situation with much uncertainty about the future, were faced with, and in some cases continue to experience, a great deal of stress and anxiety.
+Wellbeing dominated discourse in media circles during the pandemic, and the importance of looking after one's mental and emotional health as well as one's physical fitness was reiterated.
+For school leaders, teachers, pupils and parents, the importance of prioritising wellbeing is essential, and guidance issued to schools from the Department of Education served to underline the importance of focusing on social, personal and health education (SPHE) and physical education (PE).
 Prioritising SPHE offers greater scope for teachers to deal with sensitive issues in the classroom context and allow children to express their emotions and share their thoughts in a safe environment, with the support of peers and their teacher.
-As Jansen (2020), former Vice-Chancellor of the University of the Free State (South Africa) highlighted, our biggest mistake would be to regard children as cognitive machines or instruments which can be switched off on demand and restarted following the traumatic Covid-19 crisis.
+As Jansen (2020), former vice-chancellor of the University of the Free State (South Africa) highlighted, our biggest mistake would be to regard children as cognitive machines or instruments which can be switched off on demand and restarted following the traumatic COVID-19 crisis.